slalomprotocol/hackhatonbuenosaires2025/README.md

 ## 🎯 Overview

-SLALOM Protocol is a cross-chain DeFi bridge that connects Polkadot's security with HyperLiquid's high-performance derivatives trading.
-Built with a Disney-themed educational interface to make DeFi accessible.
+SLALOM Protocol is a cross-chain DeFi bridge that connects HyperLiquid's high-performance erpetual trading user vaults with other blockhains.
+Built with a Disney-themed educational interface to make DeFi accessible to everyone, specially the casual traders.
+The goal is to make Defi as accesible like a videogame.

 **Key Features:**
-- 🌉 Polkadot ↔ HyperLiquid Bridge
+- 🌉 Algoand (example) ↔ HyperLiquid Bridge
 - 🐼 Disney-themed Educational UX
 - 🎮 Auto Demo Mode (no wallet needed)
 - 💰 Bonding Curve Vaults